 Another aspect of health concern is where the meaning of concern is viewed as a worry or risk of something that might happen in future resulting in precautions against these concerns.

 There is always a timing aspect related to health concerns.
-Looking into the past we track health concerns by using the health concern information structure to associated observations, health goal setting, intervention/care activity planning, implementation, and outcome measurement into meaningful and traceable sets.
-Projecting into the future the health concern and certain interventions may be assessed as risks, which may be continuously monitored and interventions decisions made when deemed appropriate by the continuous clinical assessments.
+Looking into the past health concerns are tracked by using the health concern information structure to associated observations, health goal setting, intervention/care activity planning, implementation, and outcome measurement into meaningful and traceable sets.
+The probability of risks from a health concern and associated interventions at any point in time into the future need to be assessed, which include continuously monitoring and interventions modification decisions made when deemed appropriate by the continuous clinical assessments.
 These are often expressed in plans or therapies.

+Figure X Example of back pain concern tracking

+Figure X represents a set of evolving health concerns noticed and reported by patient over time.
+The patient initially noted pain shooting down left leg.
+Two weeks later, patient began to feel lower back pain in addition to the leg pain and decided to seek consultation with the Primary Care Provider (PCP).
+After conducting a set of initial clinical assessments, the PCP made a diagnosis of sciatica.
+Diagnostic imaging tests were ordered and the results led to the revision of the diagnosis to herniated intervertebral discs (at Lumbar 2 and Lumbar 3 Levels).

+The PCP decided to track the health concern when making the diagnosis of sciatica.
+The health concerns were traced back to the date when the first symptom (leg pain) appeared.
+At each point in time, the name of the health concern changed as the condition evolved.

+The PCP discussed management options with the patient, who rejected surgical intervention and opted for conservative management.
+The PCP discussed with the patient a plan to monitor the condition (as health concern) and the potential risk of subluxation of the affected vertebrae.
+The PCP also discussed with the patient the potential risks that might be caused by use of non-steroidal anti-inflammatory analgesics to manage the condition.
+These risks were documented as potential health concerns.

 Figure 1 Mind map of Health Concerns